amirongit/notecode/algebra.md

 ### Solving quadratic equations by factoring
 #### Zero product property
-- if the result of a multiplication is equal to zero, a zero is involved in it
+- if the multiplication is equal to zero, a zero is involved in it
 #### Quadratic equation
 - contains an squared variable & no other terms with a higher exponent
 - the overall form is `ax^2 + bx + c = 0`